 On the flip side of the tourism coin, are countries deemed as the best places to visit.
 These locations attract tourists in extraordinary numbers, often creating an overtourism problem.
 So, what makes them so attractive?

 The best places to visit usually have a historical and cultural appeal, offer plenty of things to see and do, and are home to many “must see” sights.
 Tourists can easily get there and move around with ease.
 Many bucket lists are filled with items from best places to visit.
 There is an excitement and anticipation that usually accompanies someone going there for the first time.

 Places like Paris, Barcelona, Rome or London are tourist magnets and have been written about ad nauseam.
 Anyone heading over will find abundant resources to assist with their trip.
 They probably will know more about that location before they even get on the plane to get there.
 Sounds like a dream, no?
 Sometimes more isn’t always better.

 Turns out there is no such thing.
 Best places to visit get that distinction for a reason.
 These are places and experiences that are an important part of our past and culture.
 They have played the tourist destination role for centuries, proving their value and importance.
 You shouldn’t discount them, because they are valuable and interesting places to visit and learn.
 After all, you can only see the Mona Lisa in the Louvre Museum just as you can only see Pompeii in Italy.

 However, with the moniker come other, not so great issues.
 Cities like Amsterdam, Venice and Dubrovnik struggle with the negative impacts of tourism.
 Sheer number of people descending on these places creates overcrowding and can negatively impact anyone’s experience.
 These cities are also fighting back, imposing fines and stricter rules on visitors.
-That can also impact your perception and experience.
+That can also impact your perception and experience, leading to travel disappointment.